mit-cml/yrtoolkit/yr/tutorials/aidance.md

 <img src="../images/aiDance/kneeUp12.png" height="200">

-procedure <strong><em>checkForKneeUpMove</em></strong>:
+procedure <span class="procedures">checkForKneeUpMove</span>:

 * first check that either of the following pairs of key points returned by PoseNet are defined: right knee and right hip or left knee and left hip.
 * one way to define the “Knee Up” move  is to make sure that either the right knee point is above the right hip point, or, the left  knee point is above the left  hip point.
-To do this you just need to compare the y-coordinate of the right knee to the y-coordinate of the right hip and do a similar thing for the left knee and the left hip.
+To do this you just need to compare the y-coordinate of the right knee to the y-coordinate of the right hip and do a similar thing for the left knee and the left hip
 * if either knee is above its respective hip then increment the Dance Score

 <hint markdown="block" title="Give me a hint">